ufal/UMR/doc/grammatemes-attributes.md

         :aspect state)
 ```

-In the guidelines only one instance of unknown polarity, but it is not explained and nothing is said about this possible value.
-Also, the example seems different from the previous one in s14k.
-In s14k it stands for *important or not* (two alternative polarities in a single event), while in the example from the guidelines polarity is simply unspecified and not inferrable from the context (it is a question).
+In the guidelines only one instance of unknown polarity is found, but no explanation is provided.

 ```
 3-3-2 (1c)